I hope you enjoy this blog post. If you want Hello Bar to grow your leads, click here.

 Which one is more enticing?

-Like I said, words matter.
+Like we said, words matter.

 The call-to-action phrases you choose can have a huge impact on conversions.
 A bland or irrelevant CTA will just irritate your visitors.